bancolombia/bin-stash/README.md

         @Bean
         public List<SyncRule> cacheSyncRules() {
             // Just one rule in this demo.
-Push local cache key-values to distributed cache, disregarding syncType
+Push local cache key-values to centralized cache, disregarding syncType
-            // (UPSTREAM or DOWNSTREAM) and pull distributed cache key-values to local cache when affected
+            // (UPSTREAM or DOWNSTREAM) and pull centralized cache key-values to local cache when affected
             // key (keyArg) is ANY string.
             SyncRule simpleSyncRule = (keyArg, syncType) -> true;
             return Collections.singletonList(simpleSyncRule);